Proselytism Vs Evangelization

 Proselytize: to try to persuade people to join a religion, cause, or group.

 Evangelize: to try to convert (a group or area) to a different religion (especially Christianity).

-This is something that you can trace back from a secular (historical) view.
+This is something you can trace back from a secular (historical) view.
 Protestantism started with Martin Luther, formally breaking with the Catholic Church, and starting his own church.
-From there, others broke with Martin Luther and founded their own church.
+From there, others broke from Martin Luther and founded their own church.
 Kind of get the picture?
 Proselytism and evangelization are in essence, the same. exact. thing.
-Both attempt the same, that is to bring the person to your faith, with the intent that they convert.
+Both attempt the same, to bring the person to your faith, with the intent they convert.

 Really, there is no point to evangelize if the intent is the person stay where they are.
 Faith requires conversion, even if you are already a part of that faith.
 We need to continually convert because we are not perfect.